 I have been doing some more research on these Reverse Mortgages (RM).
 I have been trying to condense 80 pages of data down into something manageable.
-Here are a few important notes I came up with:
+Here are a few important notes I came up with.

--You have to be 62 years of age or older.
+-Age: you have to be 62 years of age or older.

 -You have to own your home free and clear, or have a relatively low mortgage.

--You may have to attend a consumer education session.
+-Education: you may have to attend a consumer education session.